 It all rushed back to me.
 The love of story that had set me off studying literature in the first place.
 I was once again the kid sneaking the light back on to read, cheering on Roald Dahl’s Matilda (and concentrating really hard to see if I could move things too).
 I was the awkward teen falling in love for the first time (with the stable boy from Flambards -tell me I’m not the only one?).

 But that’s not all.
 I could see an incredible story hidden just beneath the surface.

 As I shook off my brain, shedding biscuit crumbs and tiny socks from its crevices, dormant knowledge and skill came to life.
 I could sense what the book could be, and I could sense where mum was holding back.

 My new ambitions weren’t what I’d always expected.
 This wasn’t the start of a career as a rockstar academic.
 Instead, I wanted to support creative people, real live writers, to tune into their self-trust and write books that get read in the real world.
 Books like the ones that got me through late-night breastfeeding marathons.
 Novels like the ones that I fell in love with as a teenager.

-I learnt the hard way that the type of one-way feedback you get in readers reports or manuscript assessments can paralyse a creative person.
+I learnt the hard way that the kind of one-way feedback you get in reader’s reports or unilateral manuscript assessments can paralyse a creative person.
 Instead, I aim to build a relationship with you and to understand (and help you tap into) your hopes, fears, and values.
 Everything I do is grounded in the context of a collaborative process.
 All rooted in energising and profound conversations about your work and your vision.